 Point Source Youth is run by a team of internationally recognized leaders, experts, and veterans in the fields of health policy advocacy, HIV/AIDS and homelessness prevention, and technology for social impact.

-Executive Director Larry Cohen co-founded and led Heartbeat Experts, a company that connects the world's leading scientific researchers to the health care industry with offices in 22 countries.
-Previously, he broadcasted the first HIV treatment meetings online and was Director of the National AIDS Treatment Advocacy Project, which was the first organization to advocate for combination HIV/AIDS treatment.
+Executive Director Larry Cohen co-founded Point Source Youth in 2015.
+He previously co-founded and sold Heartbeat Experts, a company that connects the world's leading scientific researchers to the health care industry with offices in 22 countries, now part of IBM Watson.
+Larry worked in the healthcare field for 20 years.
+He broadcasted the first HIV treatment meetings online in the 1990s, and was Director of the National AIDS Treatment Advocacy Project, which was the first community based organization to advocate for the combination HIV/AIDS treatment that would changed the course of the AIDS crisis.
 He holds a BA in Political Science from the University of California at Berkeley.

 Associate Director Jenna Mellor is motivated by the belief that all people deserve agency over their own lives and wellbeing.
 After graduating from Harvard College, Jenna managed the flagship Outreach Program at HIPS in Washington, DC, which supports folks engaged in sex work, sex trade, and criminalized drug use.
 She then returned to her home state of New Jersey as a Global Health Corps Fellow, coordinating medical services at Covenant House Newark and then joining Covenant House as staff.
 Directly prior to joining PSY, Jenna worked for Congressman Jerrold Nadler on constituent issues related to affordable homes, public housing and immigration.
 She is a board member of New Leaders Council—NJ, where she was a 2016 Fellow, and the New Jersey Abortion Access Fund.